π« Understanding Scams the Right Way | Investment & Crypto Scams — Chapter Seven

 Then the pressure escalates:

-The slaughter happens only after trust is complete.
+The collapse happens only after trust is complete.

 False Authority Through Financial Language